 Title IX Deputies are formally trained by the Coordinator to interpret and implement the policy in contexts that may be specific to the department, setting, or classification of individuals involved.

-- The Registrar for student vs. student cases - Patrick O'Leary (poleary@psr.edu) for employee vs. employee cases - Office of Community Life and Spiritual Care Pacific School Religion - Ann Jefferson (ajefferson@psr.edu) provides a safe space to initially discuss a possible sexual harassment case for individuals of all classifications (student, staff, faculty).
+The Registrar for student vs. student cases

+Patrick O'Leary (poleary@psr.edu) for employee vs. employee cases harassment case for individuals of all classifications (student, staff, faculty).